pingcap/docs/storage-engine/titan-configuration.md

 After Titan is enabled, the existing data stored in RocksDB is not immediately moved to the Titan engine.
 As new data is written to the TiKV foreground and RocksDB performs compaction, the values are progressively separated from keys and written to Titan.
 You can view the **TiKV Details** -> **Titan kv** -> **blob file size** panel to confirm the size of the data stored in Titan.

-If you want to speed up the writing process, you can compact data of the whole TiKV cluster manually using tikv-ctl.
+If you want to speed up the writing process, compact data of the whole TiKV cluster manually using tikv-ctl.
 For details, see [manual compaction](/tikv-control.md#compact-data-of-the-whole-tikv-cluster-manually).

 > **Note:**
 >
 > When Titan is disabled, RocksDB cannot read data that has been migrated to Titan.
 If Titan is incorrectly disabled on a TiKV instance with Titan already enabled (mistakenly set `rocksdb.titan.enabled` to `false`), TiKV will fail to start, and the `You have disabled titan when its data directory is not empty` error appears in the TiKV log.
-To correctly disabled Titan, see [Disable Titan](#disable-titan-experimental)
+To correctly disabled Titan, see [Disable Titan](#disable-titan-experimental).

 ## Parameters